timofeymukha/eddylicious/README.rst

 ================

 Eddylicious is a python package, designed for implementing methods for generating inflow boundary fields for Large Eddy Simulation (LES).
+Currently the existing functionality is heavily coupled with OpenFOAM, so the users of that software will probably find the package to be most attractive.
+However, by design the package is generic.

 The package is divided into three main parts: readers, writers and generators.
 Generators are functions that actually implement the generation of the boundary fields.
-Writers are functions that implement output of the generated fields into a specific format.
+Writers are functions that implement output of the generated fields into a specific format, so that they can be used by a CFD solver.
 Readers are functions that implement the input of either geometric data (such as point or face-center locations of the inflow plane) and/or flow field data, which can be needed for methods using a precursor-database.

 Additionally, conifgurable scripts that perform the generation and output are provided.

+Note, that this structure of the package means that independently of the generation method, the fields are stored in the form of a database.
+This is somewhat counterintuitive in the case of a syntetic method, but the rationale is that this package can be used for quick development of methods (thanks to python) and serve as a hub uniting several methods under a shared framework.

 ---------------
  Implemented Generation Methods